gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 Create the configuration file
 -----------------------------

-..  container:: justify

 First, let us convert the pdb file into a gro file consisting of a single ethanol molecule at the center of a small box using the *gmx trjconv* command:

 ..  code-block:: bash

     gmx trjconv -f BIPQ_allatom_optimised_geometry.pdb -s BIPQ_allatom_optimised_geometry.pdb  -box 0.8 0.8 0.8 -o single_ethanol.gro -center

-..  container:: justify

 Select *system* for both centering and output.

 Replicate the ethanol molecule
 ------------------------------

-..  container:: justify

 To create a system with several ethanol molecules, let us replicate the single molecule (4x4x4 times) using *genconf*:

 ..  code-block:: bash

     gmx genconf -f single_ethanol.gro -o replicated_ethanol.gro -nbox 4 4 4

-..  container:: justify

 If you open the *replicated_ethanol.gro* file with VMD, you will see the replicated ethanol molecules.

 .. figure:: ../figures/level3/adsorption-ethanol/replicated-ethanol-light.png
     :alt: Gromacs HBC (graphene) molecule after minimisation in water